- Visit the idyllic Quito Colonia City (Independence Plaza, The Cathedra, Plaza San Francisco)

-Its colonial legacy produces a very similar feeling to those walks on old European cities.
-No wonder why UNESCO named it World Patrimony; the plazas, baroque architecture and its more than thirty colonial churches – most of them dating 500 years old – will dazzle your senses.
+Quito colonial legacy holds a rich mixture European and pre-Spanish art, no wonder why UNESCO named it World Patrimony.
+The plazas, baroque architecture and its more than thirty colonial churches – most of them dating 500 years old – will dazzle your senses.

 Start the trip form your hotel of stay in Quito and ride towards the Middle of the World site.
 On the small citadel, visit the Middle of the World Monument, built in honor to the French Scientific Expedition (XVIII century) that tried to define the location of the equator for the first time.
 Afterwards, visit the Inti Ñan Museum, a scientific and cultural museum located in the real location of the Equator Line